 The planning process isn’t all work and no play.
 This is the time to visualize the space you want and start exploring design elements like key features and fixtures.
 And when it comes to what you can include, the sky’s the limit.

-Some of the top trends in bathroom design for 2022 include tech integration like heated floors, smart toilets, and touchless faucets; universal design elements such curbless shower entries and shower seats; and spa-like features like rainfall showerheads, mood lighting, and skylights.
+Some of the top trends in bathroom design include tech integration like heated floors, smart toilets, and touchless faucets; universal design elements such curbless shower entries and shower seats; and spa-like features like rainfall showerheads, mood lighting, and skylights.

 An interior designer with expertise in bathroom renovations can work hand-in-hand with your contractor to ensure the end result is beautiful and built to last.
 The goal when adding a bathroom like this is the perfect marriage between form and function.